 2. Fractional laser experience: During

-The laser itself is a fairly quick process lasting between 10-15 minutes – watch the video at the end for a better idea of what happens.
+The laser itself is a fairly quick process lasting between 10-15 minutes.

 Read this previous post for a more detailed explanation of what fractional laser is effective for and how it works.